winnie-lings/HTX_techtest/README.md

 #### 5. Transcribe the 4,076 common-voice mp3 files under cv-valid-dev folder (Task 2d)

 The script cv-decode.py will call the ASR API for all the audio files in the cv-valid-dev folder and write the transcriptions into a new column (generated_text) in the cv-valid-dev.csv.
+You will need to edit the file paths for the audio files in cv-decode.py.

 To run the transcription script: